TargetCall: Eliminating the Wasted Computation in Basecalling via Pre-Basecalling Filtering: Results

-We evaluate the end-to-end accuracy of \proposal{} { in the viral detection use case}.
-We use {Equation~(\ref{eq:1}) to calculate} {the} average deviation in relative abundances as the end-to-end accuracy metric. {Ideally,} the deviation should be 0\%{, such that} pre-basecalling filtering {does} not affect the end-to-end accuracy of the genome analysis pipeline {at all}.
+Table~\ref{tab:end-accuracy} shows the basecalling accuracy and the relative abundance (RA) deviation from the ground truth relative abundance estimation calculated for each \BaseConv{} configuration and using Bonito without pre-basecalling filtering.
+We evaluate the RA accuracy of \proposal{} in the viral detection use case.
+We use Equation~(\ref{eq:1}) to calculate the RA deviation as the RA accuracy metric.

-Table~\ref{tab:end-accuracy} lists the average RA deviations calculated for each \BaseConv{} configuration.
 We make the following two key observations.
+First, the RA deviation results are negligible ($\leq$0.1\%) for \proposal{} configurations with recall higher than 98.5\%.
+The only exception to this observation is our results when using the $LC_{Main/8}$ model.
+Although the basecalling accuracy drop is around 10\% between $LC_{Main/8}$ and $LC_{Main/4}$, the deviation increases substantially because most of the reads cannot be mapped (see the low recall result in Figure~\ref{fig:recall}), which affects the relative abundance estimations.
+Furthermore, as the read accuracy decreases, the read deviates from its original viral genome while it can still map to other viral genomes.
+We note that a similar issue is not observed in the precision results of the filtering use case (see Figure~\ref{fig:precision}) as the goal of the filtering is to differentiate a viral genome from a bacterial genome (Section~\ref{sec:readaccuracy}), rather than correctly mapping a read to its original viral genome compared to other viral genomes.

-First, the average RA deviations is negligible ($\leq$0.1\%) for \proposal{} configurations with recall higher than 98.5\%.
-Second, \proposal{}'s minor inaccuracy is not biased towards any specific portion of the target reference since otherwise, the deviation of the relative abundances would be higher.
+Second, \proposal{}'s minor inaccuracy is not biased toward any specific portion of the target reference.
+Otherwise, the deviation of the relative abundances would be higher.
 Losing a small number of \target{} reads randomly enables sequencing depth-of-coverage to compensate for the loss of reads.
-We conclude that \proposal{}'s high sensitivity enables accurate estimates for relative abundance calculations.
+We conclude that \proposal{}'s high recall enables accurate estimation for relative abundance calculations.